derivia/study-notes/notes/WEB.md

 ### Object Oriented Programming

-Learn about object oriented programming and how objects can make your code easier to read and debug.

 * [ ] [MDN - Object-oriented JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS)
 * [ ] [Freecodecamp - An introduction to Object-Oriented Programming](https://www.freecodecamp.org/news/an-introduction-to-object-oriented-programming-in-javascript-8900124e316a/)
 * [ ] [Introduction to Object Oriented Programming in JavaScript](https://www.geeksforgeeks.org/introduction-object-oriented-programming-javascript/)

 #### S.O.L.I.D

-Learn about the SOLID design pricinples that can make your code more understandable, flexible and maintainable.

 * [ ] [Wikipedia - SOLID](https://en.wikipedia.org/wiki/SOLID)
 * [ ] [S.O.L.I.D: The First 5 Principles of Object Oriented Design](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design)
 * [ ] [S.O.L.I.D The first 5 principles of Object Oriented Design with JavaScript](https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa)

 ### Functional programming

-Learn about functional programming and how it can make your code easier to read and debug.

 * [ ] [An introduction to functional programming in JavaScript](https://opensource.com/article/17/6/functional-javascript)
 * [ ] [Functional Programming in JavaScript](https://codeburst.io/functional-programming-in-javascript-e57e7e28c0e5)